As Tanzania's LGBT fear for their lives, HIV will thrive

 "The feeling is unexplainable," she said.
 She began questioning the world, her life and who she was.
 "You start thinking, 'what species am I?
 Where do I belong?' "

-that she says changed her life was made by powerful politician Paul Makonda, regional governor of Dar es Salaam, Tanzania's largest city.
+The announcement that she says changed her life was made by powerful politician Paul Makonda, regional governor of Dar es Salaam, Tanzania's largest city.
 At the end of October, he vowed to set up a task force to round up and arrest people suspected of being gay.

 She first identified as a trans woman in 2016, having previously considered herself to be a gay man.
 "It took courage," she said.
 "Tanzania is a very religious country."